-Another, more palatable, change for racers is this: The start has been moved to the Kalkaska Airport, which will offer plenty of parking and wide open space for riders.
+Another, more palatable, change for racers was: The start has been moved to the Kalkaska Airport, which will offer plenty of parking and wide open space for riders.
 The race sends off about 150 riders in 55 waves — every three minutes — for close to 3 hours, so the new start area will offer racers a chance to get in position before hitting the narrower trails.
 A welcome change for many!

-Last but not least, the biggest player in the Iceman every year will be the weather.
+Last but not least, the biggest player in the Iceman every year is the weather.
 Racers can expect anything from 20-something and snow (a true “Iceman”) to 60-something and sun (a “NiceMan”) to cold, lovely rain (a “MudMan”).
 The perfect combination is a start in snow with a finish in the sun!

 The real thrill of the race is that it’s something we can all look forward to.